-Dance Majors may register for the following classes without prerequisites, as long as space is available: 230 (Somatic Practices), 231 (Global),431 (Pilates)and DCE 330 (Iyengar Yoga: Somatic Practice).
-Anyone may register for DCE 116 (Beginning Jazz), 132 (African I), 133 (Beginning Tap) and 233 (intermediate Tap).
+Dance Majors may register for the following classes without prerequisites, as long as space is available: 230 (Somatic Practices), 231 (Global Dance Forms),431 (Pilates), DCE 235 (Yoga for Every Body) and DCE 330 (Iyengar Yoga: Somatic Practice).
+Anyone may register for DCE 116 (Beginning Jazz), 133 (Beginning Tap) and 233 (Intermediate Tap).
 All other technique courses require placement.
 Placement is determined from the entry audition and the Mid-Semester Technique Review.